Succession season 4

 The fourth and final season of the American satirical comedy-drama television series Succession premiered on HBO on March 26, 2023.
 Series creator Jesse Armstrong serves as the showrunner for the season.
 The series centers on the Roy family, the owners of global media and entertainment conglomerate Waystar RoyCo, and their fight for control of the company amidst uncertainty about the health of the family's patriarch.

 The season features an ensemble cast of Nicholas Braun, Brian Cox, Kieran Culkin, Dagmara Domińczyk, Peter Friedman, Justine Lupe, Matthew Macfadyen, David Rasche, Alan Ruck, J. Smith-Cameron, Sarah Snook, Fisher Stevens and Jeremy Strong, who all return from the previous season.
-Hiam Abbass and Arian Moayed, who only appeared in a recurring capacity in the third season after being credited with the main cast in the second season, are credited with the main cast in the episodes they appear in.
-Alexander Skarsgård was promoted to the main cast for the season after featuring in a recurring role in the previous season.
+Hiam Abbass and Arian Moayed, who appeared in a recurring capacity in the third season, are restored to the main cast, with Alexander Skarsgård also promoted to a main role; all three are credited in episodes where they appear only.

 In October 2021, HBO renewed Succession for a fourth season, which was confirmed by Armstrong to be the final season in February 2023.
 Filming for the season began in June 2022, in New York City.
 Production later moved to Norway, Los Angeles and Barbados, and ended in early 2023.
 The season consists of ten episodes, an increase from the previous season, which had nine.

 The season received critical acclaim, and was nominated for 27 Primetime Emmy Awards, the highest amount of the series.
 The season received six wins, including Outstanding Drama Series, Outstanding Lead Actor in a Drama Series for Culkin, Outstanding Lead Actress in a Drama Series for Snook, Outstanding Supporting Actor in a Drama Series for Macfadyen, Outstanding Writing for a Drama Series for Armstrong, and Outstanding Directing for a Drama Series for Mark Mylod.
-The season finale was the most-watched episode of Succession.
+The series finale was the most-watched episode of Succession.